Unveiling the authoritarian roadmap

 The important thing about the Heritage piece is that they are out so early.
 This is aimed at the 2025 transition.
 The policy space on the right is very crowded, so they're trying to stake out their position early.
 There's a lot of jockeying about just how strong an anti-bureaucracy pitch to make, and it's now impossible to imagine a Republican candidate who wouldn't take a position on making it easier to fire poor performers.

 For example, Heritage is working with the Center for Renewing America, whose leader Russ Vought, another Heritage alum, served as Trump’s head of the Office of Management.
-Vought tried to covert 88% of career officials into political appointees he could fire, but ran out of time as the Trump administration ended.
+Vought tried to covert two-thirds of career officials into political appointees he could fire, but ran out of time as the Trump administration ended.
 (Vought is also behind the “weaponization of government” trope).

 According to Vought: “I think Schedule F is basically doctrine now on the right…Schedule F is getting to the point where I cannot see anyone who runs on the Republican side who doesn’t put this into play.”